Cars on critical list should not be driven

 These airbags can rupture in up to 50% of deployments, compared to the 0.27% of ruptures that happen to the airbags manufactured to specification.

-An estimated 155,000 of these airbags have been recalled as early as 2009, but there is still 50,134 cars driving with these airbags as of September 2017, in more than two dozen models offered by Honda, Toyota, Lexus, BMW, Mazda and Nissan.
+There were still approximately 7,800 cars driving with these airbags as of 31 December 2018, in more than two dozen models offered by Honda, Toyota, Lexus, BMW, Mazda and Nissan.

-These airbags were responsible for eight-out-of-ten Takata related deaths in the US as of June 2017.
-CHOICE reported extensively on alpha airbags, the faults they sustained and the risks they pose here.
+These airbags were responsible for eight out of ten Takata related deaths in the US as of June 2017.

 Should I ask to have my Takata airbag disabled?

 No. Airbags are a vital piece of safety equipment.
-The NHTSA estimates they saved 2,400 lives in 2014 alone.
+The NHTSA estimates they saved 2400 lives in 2014 alone.
 For every 400 Takata airbag deployments, one ruptures.
-This means the airbag functions as designed in 399 of cases.
+This means the airbag functions as designed in the other 399 cases.

-However, these statistics relate to all Takata airbags other than early model Alpha inflators.
-Alpha inflators rupture in one-of-two airbag deployments, and if you drive one of the remaining 12,300 Hondas they are still installed in, it is advised you do not drive it whatsoever, unless it is to a Honda dealership for a repair.
+However, these statistics relate to all Takata airbags excluding early model alpha inflators.
+Alpha inflators rupture in one of two airbag deployments, and if you drive one of the remaining 25,000 vehicles they are still installed in, it is advised you do not drive it at all and contact the manufacturer immediately to arrange a repair.